Babel, or the Necessity of Violence: Themes

-Major themes

 Imperialism and colonialism

-The novel’s depicts the imperialist-colonial relationship as fundamentally unequal and transactional.
+The novel depicts the imperialist-colonial relationship as fundamentally unequal and transactional.
 This is paralleled through Lovell and Robin: Lovell holds the power and resources, while Robin, as the colonial subject, is reshaped through Anglicisation and expected to be forever grateful.
 Robin is eager to please Lovell, and as he is accepted into Oxford and enters Babel this extends to his academic life.
 This is a response to the oppression he faces, and he identifies more with the colonizers as he is taught to strive for a privileged position that he would not have access to if not for British imperialism.
 Later in the novel, whenever Robin challenges either Lovell or the British imperial system, Lovell rebukes him for being ungrateful—an accusation that highlights the manipulative dynamics of their relationship.

 Language and translation

 Translation is used to explore other themes in the novel.
 It is tied to the process of colonialism, revolution, and identity and assimilation.
 Because translation is an integral component of Babel's magic system, it is portrayed as a tool for colonization that benefits Britain but not the disadvantaged countries that the languages are originally from.
 In this way, language is used as a commodity and translation as a trade.

-This literal translation mirrors the metaphorically translation that the main characters undergo, and is used as a way of portraying assimilation.
-Robin changes his name and models his actions and opinions after Lovell's translating himself as a form of assimilation to a new culture in order to be accepted.
+This literal translation mirrors the metaphorical translation that the main characters undergo, and is used as a way of portraying assimilation.
+Robin changes his name and models his actions and opinions after Lovell's, translating himself as a form of assimilation to a new culture in order to be accepted.